 Right now, it often seems like the national education debate is dominated by a single topic: Tests.
 Should parents opt-out their kids?
 Should teachers be evaluated on student test scores?
 Will the new Common Core exams be better than those in the past?

 These questions are all important.
 Clearly, we must take steps to overhaul the way that children are assessed.
 But the testing debate often overshadows other much-needed reforms, most notably improving the nation’s education funding system.
-And as Congress turns its attention to reauthorizing the No Child Left Behind Act, we need to do more to ensure that education spending works to help all students.This article was originally published in U.S. News & World Report.
+And as Congress turns its attention to reauthorizing the No Child Left Behind Act, we need to do more to ensure that education spending works to help all students.The above excerpt was originally published in U.S. News & World Report.